Contents Insurance

 What astounded me is that despite being a heritage property, the insured still had all the contents in one general contents pot, with no specific categories indicated on their policy.
 Following the valuation, the client and broker now have a far better image of what they are insuring with correct figures for different areas, representing far better value for the client and a far better risk evaluation for the broker and insurer.

-A recent survey completed by one of the biggest insurers of hight net worth clients in the United Kingdom has revealed that 67% of their clients need more guidance and assistance with their collections.
+A recent survey completed by one of the biggest insurers of high net worth clients in the United Kingdom has revealed that 67% of their clients need more guidance and assistance with their collections.
 This offers great potential for brokers to have the conversation with their clients about how they can help and offer an ever greater service.

 What is clear is that the market is changing, with people’s tastes moving from more traditional avenues of collections and investment.
 The same survey indicated that 44% of high net worth clients invested in jewellery, and the same percentage in watches, which have both seen exponential growth in the last decade.